 The same unvarying style and materials can be seen in the rare studies Schalcken made in preparation for his genre paintings.
 One such sheet is Maid Blowing on Hot Coals for a Foot-Warmer, a red-chalk drawing made as a study for the painting in Braunschweig.
 Another example is an elaborate drawing in black chalk of Young Woman with a Burning Candle, Sitting in an Interior, made in preparation for the painting in Dresden.
 Maid Blowing on Hot Coals even bears a monogram, showing that Schalcken considered such sheets suitable for sale, which was certainly not true of his much sketchier portrait studies.
 Nevertheless, it is easy to see why the artist's drawn oeuvre is so little known, for though it is skillfully executed, most of it is rather dry and unappealing.
+Another example is an elaborate drawing in black chalk of Young Woman with a Burning Candle, Sitting in an Interior, made in preparation for the painting in Dresden.
+Another example is an elaborate drawing in black chalk of Young Woman with a Burning Candle, Sitting in an Interior, made in preparation for the painting in Dresden.
+Another example is an elaborate drawing in black chalk of Young Woman with a Burning Candle, Sitting in an Interior, made in preparation for the painting in Dresden.
+Another example is an elaborate drawing in black chalk of Young Woman with a Burning Candle, Sitting in an Interior, made in preparation for the painting in Dresden.
+Another example is an elaborate drawing in black chalk drawing made as a study for the painting in Dresden.
+Another example is an elaborate drawing in Dresden.

 It is therefore all the more unusual to find a drawing such as the present study that shows a more sparkling-and hitherto unknown-colorful side to the artist's drawn oeuvre.
 Young Boy, Dressed in a Blue Robe, Holding a Lighted Torch is obviously more sketchy in character.
 Moreover, the drawing is rendered in a technique not previously encountered in Schalcken's work.
 He began this drawing in the usual way, using red and black chalk.
-On top of this, he loosely accentuated the most important contours with a pen and then, in a new departure, filled in the forms with gray and blue wash rapidly applied with the brush.
-[5] The result is an extremely lively drawing, which outshines almost all of his other works on paper.
+On top of this, he loosely accentuated the most important contours with a pen and then, in a new departure, filled in the forms with gray and blue wash rapidly applied with the brush.^[5] The result is an extremely lively drawing, which outshines almost all of his other works on paper.